 10 Minutes of Stretching

-- After a walk, take 10 minutes to do some of your favorite stretches to improve flexibility and balance.
+- After a walk, add 10 minutes of your favorite stretches to improve flexibility and balance.

 - Download an app that features a 10-minute stretching routine.

 - Search YouTube for free stretching workout videos.
 You’ll find many quick routines for a variety of skill levels, from beginner to advanced.